Code Like Kids

 DXF- LEGO brick

-In addition, all companies or organisations who participate in Code Like Kids will be recognised as a Supporter on our Partners And Supporters page as a thank you for their donation.
+In addition, all companies or organisations who participate in Code Like Kids will be recognised as a Supporter of Digital Xtra on our Partners and Supporters page.

 Click Me